Sacratomato returning Summer of 2017!

 This Summer, its time to savor the tomato in Sacramento!

-Get ready to savor the tomato when Midtown Sacramento’s Sutter District presents the third annual “Sacratomato Week” July 18-23, 2016.
-For the second year running, the food-focused week will culminate with a FREE family friendly festival that will take place on the grounds outside of Sutter’s Fort State Historic Park (SHP) on Saturday, July 23, from 4 to 8 p.m.
+Get ready to savor the tomato when Midtown Sacramento’s Sutter District presents the fourth annual “Sacratomato Week” July 22-30, 2017.
+For the third year running, the food-focused week will kick-off with a FREE family friendly festival that will take place on the grounds outside of Sutter’s Fort State Historic Park (SHP) on Saturday, July 22, from 5 to 9 p.m.

 Presented by the Sutter District with support from the Midtown Association, most Sutter District bars and restaurants are participating in the week-long celebration of the Sacramento’s signature commodity with eats, drinks and even sweets including: Barwest, Biba, Cafe Bernardo, Centro Cocina Mexicana, Harlow’s Restaurant & Nightclub, INK Eats & Drinks, Monkey Bar, Paragary’s and Red Rabbit Kitchen & Bar.